Weichwarenprojekt-Students/granalyzer/README.md

 * `docker-compose pull` – downloads the newest version of the `granalyzer:latest` image
 * `docker-compose down` – stops granalyzer and removes the container
 * `docker-compose up -d` – runs the container with the new image in the background

-## Local deployment

-### Prerequisites

-* A clone of this repository
-* A running instance of Neo4j Enterprise Edition with APOC library installed (e.g. the Neo4j docker container from above)
-* Data imported into the Neo4j database
-* Node.js 14.16 LTS installed on your PC

-### Steps for deployment

-* Go into “server” and “client” directories and run npm install in order to install the required versions of all node modules
-* In the server directory, copy the file `example.env` to a new file called `.env`.
-In this file, configure the environment variables appropriately:
-    * `DB_USERNAME`, `DB_PASSWORD`, `DB_PASSWORD` and `DB_PORT` specify how to connect to the Neo4j instance
-    * `DB_TOOL` and `DB_CUSTOMER` specify the names of the databases in the Neo4j database, where the tool DB saves all data needed for granalyzer itself, and the customer DB contains the company data of the customer
-    * `SWAGGER_PREFIX` defines the route for swagger API docs, defaults to “docs”
-    * `API_PREFIX` defines the route for the rest API, currently must be “api” since there is no way yet to configure this route in the Vue frontend
-    * `BACKEND_PORT` specifies the port of the node.js server, defaults to 3000

-* In the server directory you can then execute npm run start:all:win or npm run start:all:linux depending on the operating system you are on.
-This will build frontend and backend for production and then start the node.js server which will serve both frontend and backend.
-* The first time you are running granalyzer with this database, you will need to create a new data scheme.
-You can do this either manually in the data scheme editor or you can use our data scheme generator script, which generates a data scheme on the current data in the database.
-The script can be run by executing `npm run scheme` in the server directory.
-* Now, granalyzer can be used by accessing “localhost:3000” (or on a different port, depending on what you specified above).